justunsix/rust-tests/atuin-tests/pr2543/README.md

 - [rustup](https://www.rust-lang.org/tools/install)
 - [protobuf (protoc)](https://github.com/protocolbuffers/protobuf)
-- Optional - Clear your pwsh and/or PowerShell profile during testing to be sure other modules or environment settings from conflicting with atuin.
+- Optional - Clear your pwsh and/or PowerShell profiles during testing to be sure other modules or environment settings from conflicting with atuin.

-Test on Windows 11
+### Test on Windows 11

 ```sh
 # Remove any installed atuin binary